IARHeritages/R_FOR_HERITAGE_TRAINING_WORKSHOP/Introduction to R.md

 'character'

-'Character' is another common type of data, which represents either a single character or multiple characters.
+'Character' is another common type of scalar, which represents either a single character or multiple characters.
 In programming, character values are also commonly called **strings**.
 Strings can be used to store textual data, such as the text of the tweets.
 To assign a string value to a variable, you need to put the variable in the double quotation marks.
 For example, create a variable called *tweet* and assign the text "this is my tweet" to it:

 ```R